It All Started with a Note

 Jack looked down at her left hand.
 "Nothing," she said, opening it to prove her point.
 Biceps glared and pointed to her right hand.
 Jack reluctantly opened her hand, revealing the tiny silver vial.
 She had taken the note off, thank goodness, and now Biceps looked at it strangely.

 "What is it?"
 He asked.
 Jack opened her mouth to say something, but before she could, Biceps had taken the top of and was sniffing it.
+"How did you get alcohol in here?"
 Then he took a small swallow.
 His eyes grew large, and he dropped the vial onto the floor, spilling the rest into the dirt.
 Biceps staggered outside, closing and locking the door behind him, then collapsed.
 Jack looked out into the hallway through the little window on her cell door, and saw him on the floor of the hallway.
 He was still breathing, and Jack figured that he hadn't taken enough to kill him, at least not yet.

 The figure in the shadows quietly rejoiced with the good luck.
 Then it slipped into the darkness.

 A sound made her lift her head, and a little hope crept into her heart.
 The jangling of keys.
 The hope vanished.
 Another guard.
 Probably coming to execute her.
 The keys went into the lock, which turned.
-Jack held her breath and hid her face.
+Jack held her breath and hid her face, gathering herself to put on a courageous front as she was marched to her doom.
 The door opened.
 Jack didn't dare look.
 "Are you coming?" asked a smooth voice.
 Jack raised her face in shock, and saw a black figure against the light of the hall.
 "Well?" the voice was impatient.
 Jack didn't recognize it, nor did she recognize the slight accent with which is spoke.

 Making up her mind, Jack stood and took a hesitant step towards the figure.
 It reached out and grabbed her wrist, pulling her from the cell.
 The figure turned before Jack could get a good look at it and locked the door again, after putting Biceps inside.
 "You didn't use enough poison to kill him," the voice said accusingly.
 The figure turned to her.
 It was a man, probably in his late twenties or early thirties.
 He had blond hair and ice blue eyes.
 Jack didn't recognize him.